tothpaul/DelphiACME/readme.md

 this component is compatible with Delphi Tokyo 10.2.3 (even the Community Edition).

 1. Download the repository
-2. Open LetsEncryptGroup.groupproj
+2. Open ACMEGroup.groupproj
-3. Right click on the project "Execute.LetsEncryptDesign.bpl" and install it
+3. Right click on the project "Execute.ACMEDesign.bpl" and install it
-4. Select the LetsEncryptDemo project
+4. Select the ACMEDemo project
 5. Compile and run the Application

 the application requires OpenSSL (libeay32.dll and ssleay32.dll)